py-why/dowhy/README.rst

 **Development Version**

-If you prefer the latest dev version, clone this repository and run the following command from the top-most folder of the repository.
+If you prefer to use the latest dev version, you will need to use Poetry or

 .. code:: shell

-    pip install -e .
+  pip install git+git://github.com/py-why/dowhy@main

 **Requirements**

-DoWhy requires the following packages:
+DoWhy requires a few dependencies.
+Details on specific versions can be found in [pyproject.toml](./pyproject.toml), under the main dependencies section. dev-dependencies and documentation-generation dependencies are also listed in here, and are not necessary for using the library.

 * numpy
 * scipy
 * scikit-learn
 * pandas
+* statsmodels
+* joblib
+* tqdml
+* pydot (optional, for inputting graphs in dot format)
+* econml (optional, for using EconML estimators)
+* causalml (optional, for using CausalML estimators)
+* llvmlite (optional, necessary for CausalML)
 * networkx  (for analyzing causal graphs)
 * matplotlib (for general plotting)
+* pygraphviz (for plotting causal graphs)
 * sympy (for rendering symbolic expressions)

 If you face any problems, try installing dependencies manually.
+Dependencies

 .. code:: shell

-    pip install -r requirements.txt
+    pip install \'<dependency-name>==<version>\''

 Optionally, if you wish to input graphs in the dot format, then install pydot (or pygraphviz).

 For better-looking graphs, you can optionally install pygraphviz.
 To proceed, first install graphviz and then pygraphviz (on Ubuntu and Ubuntu WSL).